Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

     - [x] Script 1: Identification of images with errors and dataset information | Selecting data for training, validation and test
     - [x] Script 2: Convolutional network training/testing for segmentation
     - [x] Preliminary GitHub organization </sub>
-- [ ] Delivery 3:
+- [x] Delivery 3:
-    - [ ] Convolutional network for segmentation
+    - [x] Convolutional network for segmentation
         - [x] Integration of the two scripts from Delivery 2
-        - [ ] Data augmentation on input images for improved results
+        - [x] Data augmentation on input images for improved results
-        - [ ] Aditional notebook for data augmentation visualization
+        - [x] Aditional notebook for data augmentation visualization
-        - [ ] Aditional notebook for statistical info about the database
+        - [x] Aditional notebook for statistical info about the database
-        - [ ] Optimization of convolutional network hyperparameters (grid search)
+        - [x] Optimization of convolutional network hyperparameters (grid search)
-        - [ ] Post processing on segmentation
-    - [ ] Quantitative (segmentation and estimation) and qualitative evaluations (segmentation)
+    - [x] Quantitative and qualitative evaluations (segmentation)
-    - [ ] Git update (readme, workflow, notebooks)
+    - [x] Git update (readme, workflow, notebooks)
-- [ ] Project finished </sub> :tada:
+- [x] Project finished </sub> :tada:

 ## Future Work!
+- [ ]  Pre and post-processing the images and segmentation masks
 - [ ] Training and testing of the neural network for photovoltaic generation power estimation
     - [ ] Definition of input data
     - [ ] Evaluation of results